 - Natural eye care

-This strong antioxidant (which is related to beta-carotene) is essential to eye health and is used in nearly any eye supplement.
+This strong antioxidant, which is related to beta-carotene, is working to promote overall eye health.
+It’s also used in nearly any eye supplement.

-A high concentration of lutein can be found in the retinas, therefore it’s needed for healthy vision.
+A high concentration of lutein can be found in the retinas, therefore it’s necessary for healthy vision.
 Plus, this antioxidant protects the eyes from free radicals, which is crucial for aging dogs.

-Since dogs don’t produce these antioxidants naturally, it’s important to add them to their diet.
-It’s also known that lutein, combined with vitamins such as C, E, and A may help protect the eyes from macular degeneration.
+Since dogs can’t produce antioxidants naturally, it’s important to add them to their diet.
+It’s also known that lutein, combined with vitamins (such as C, E, and A) may help protect the eyes from macular degeneration.

 Here are a few lutein-rich foods:

-Luckily, Kale, Spinach and Carrots are also a great sources of vitamins C, E, and A.
+Note: kale, spinach, and carrots are also great sources of vitamins C, E, and A.

-The one from Ocu-GLO is a includes a series of antioxidants which are believed to be beneficial for overall eye health, and although it will not cure eye diseases such as cataract and glaucoma, it might help to delay the progression of these conditions.
+Ocu-GLO includes a series of antioxidants which are believed to be beneficial for overall eye health, and although it won’t cure eye diseases such as glaucoma and cataract, it might help to delay the progression of these conditions.

-Just as importantly, keep your dog on a whole, balanced diet as studies show that healthy food choices can lower the risk of developing certain types of cataract.
+It’s also important to keep your dog on a whole, balanced diet as studies show that healthy food choices may lower the risk of developing certain types of cataract.

-In case your dog eats kibbles, try adding some lutein-rich foods to his plate or give them as a treat as these antioxidants play a large role in your dog’s eye care.
+In case your dog eats kibbles, try adding some lutein-rich foods to his plate, or use them as a treat.
+Remember, antioxidants play a large role in your dog’s eye care.

 You should also try switching your dog’s food to a fish and sweet potato formula as this will boost his Omega-3 intake, and also provide him with more lutein and beta-carotene.

-Lastly, make sure your dog’s weight is in check and use weight management dog food whenever needed as fat gain can lead to serious eye problems associated with obesity.
+Lastly, make sure your dog’s weight is in check, and switch to diet dog food if needed, as fat gain may lead to serious eye problems associated with obesity.